WsCandy/srps/README.md

     yarn test

-You may be prompted to press `a` to run all the tests.
+You will be prompted to press `a` to run all the tests.

 Flow can also be used ran to check for potential typing errors, simply run the following after set up: